tianhaoz95/time_since/NOTE.md

 === TODO ===

 Your task is to modify the periodic background job to filter all items have a repeat time with 20% or less remaining, and compose a notification with all the approaching items and send the notification to the user through app notification.

+your task is to add a bell icon button to each item in the manage screen, and when the user tap on the bell, a example app notification will pop up to let the user know what the reminder notification will look like.